Post 37: Lock-Free Ring Buffer — A Safe Channel Between ISR and Main Loop

 36

-push() — Called by the ISR
+push() — Called by ISR

 push() is called by the ISR (producer side).
-The flow is: check if the buffer is full → if not full, write the byte to the mask(head_) position → advance head → return true.
+The flow is: check if the buffer is full → if not full, write the byte to the head position → advance head → return true.
 If full, return false (data lost).

-push() is noexcept — exceptions cannot be thrown in an ISR (our project disables exceptions entirely).
+push() is noexcept—exceptions cannot be thrown in an ISR (our project disables exceptions entirely).
 The entire operation is O(1): one comparison, one array write, one addition, and one AND.

-pop() — Called by the Main Loop
+pop() — Called by Main Loop

 pop() is called by the main loop (consumer side).
-The flow is: check if empty → if not empty, read the byte from the mask(tail_) position → advance tail → return true.
+The flow is: check if empty → if not empty, read the byte from the tail position → advance tail → return true.
 If empty, return false.

-This is also an O(1) noexcept operation.
+It is also an O(1) noexcept operation.

 empty() and full()

-empty():head_ == tail_.
-Simple and straightforward — if head and tail are equal, there is no data.full():next(head_) == tail_.
-If the next position of head is tail, it means writing a new byte would overwrite data that hasn't been read yet — so it's full.
+empty():head == tail.
+Simple and direct—if head and tail are equal, there is no data.full():next(head) == tail.
+If the next position ofheadistail, it means writing a new byte would overwrite data that hasn't been read yet—so it's full.

 size()

-The current amount of data in the buffer.
-When head_ >= tail_ (no wraparound has occurred), it's directly head_ - tail_.
-When head_ < tail_ (head has wrapped past tail), the data amount is the part before head plus the part after tail.
+The amount of data currently in the buffer.
+When head >= tail (no wrap-around has occurred), it is simply head - tail.
+When head < tail (head has wrapped past tail), the data amount is the part before head plus the part after tail.

 The Role of volatile

-volatile size_t head_ = 0;
+volatile uint32_t head = 0;

-volatile size_t tail_ = 0;2
+volatile uint32_t tail = 0;2

 Is N = 128 Enough?